darkreactions/ESCALATE_report/README.md

 To add additional target directories please see the how-to guide [here](https://github.com/darkreactions/ESCALATE_Capture/wiki/Developers:-Adding-New-Labs-to-devconfig.py)

-1. You can always get runtime information by executing `python runme.py --help`
+1. You can always get runtime information by executing:

+    `python runme.py --help`

+1. To execute a simple run with no data augmentation:

+   `python runme.py <dataset-name> -l <workup target> --simple 1`

+2. To execute a normal run with chemaxon, rdkit, and ESCALATE calcs (see installation instructions above for more details)

-1. `python runme.py <dataset-name> -l <workup target>`
+   `python runme.py <dataset-name> -l <workup target>`

-2. For additional command line options see `python runme.py --help`

-3. If you want to change column headers specify them in the `dataset_rename.json` file
+3. To improve the clarity of column headers specify them in the `dataset_rename.json` file.
+All columns can be viewed in the initial run by executing:

+   `python runme.py <dataset-name> -l <workup target> --raw 1`

+4. __Columns that do not conform to the `_{category}_` (e.g., `_feat_`, `_rxn_`) will be omitted unless `--raw 1` is enabled!__

-5. A file named <directory>.csv will contain the 2d CSV of the dataset using the configured headers from the data or the mapping developed for the lab.
+5. A file named `<directory>.csv` will contain the 2d CSV of the dataset using the configured headers from the data or the mapping developed for the lab.
 The `data/` folder will contain the generated JSONs.

+6. Intermediate dataframes can be exported in bulk by specifying:

+   `python runme.py <dataset-name> -l <workup target> --debug 1`

 ## Report to Versioned Data to ESCALATion
+More detailed instructions can be found in the [ESCALATE user manual](https://docs.google.com/document/d/1RQJvAlDVIfu19Tea23dLUSymLabGfwJtDnZwANtU05s/edit?usp=sharing).

 **If you are using Windows10 please follow [these instructions](https://github.com/darkreactions/ESCALATE_Capture/wiki/User:-Configuring-Windows-Environment) on what you will need to setup your environment.
 Consider using Ubuntu or wsl instead!**

 1. Ensure that [versioned data repo](https://gitlab.sd2e.org/sd2program/versioned-datasets) and [escalation](http://escalation.sd2e.org/) are installed